ACADEMIC FACULTY & ESS TEACHERS

 While my area of interest is math, I appreciate being a part of a community where the focus is more than academics and test scores.
 I enjoy fostering a student’s love for learning in general.

 Having graduated from one of the top engineering universities in the country, Marcie’s original career focused on programming and technical support.
-While this field still interests her, when her daughters were young she accidentally discovered the wonderful world of teaching.
+While this field still interests her, she accidentally discovered the wonderful world of teaching when her daughters were young.
 Her 16 years of experience began in upper elementary public school, but she quickly found she had a passion for teaching middle school students and math.
 Since then, she has focused on that combination, teaching at both public and charter schools.

 Total Years at ASA: First Year